While the Clock Ticked: Revised edition

 A banker named Raymond Dalrymple of Lakeside gets death threats and shows up at the Hardy house, seeking Fenton Hardy's assistance.
 Frank and Joe offer to help and he reluctantly agrees.
 Soon after that, during a hike with their friends, the Hardy boys are nearly run over by a car.
-They then investigate Purdy place.
+They then investigate the Purdy place.
 After that, they rest and talk over their recent misadventures.

 Another stormy exploration of the mansion reveals a man resembling Dalrymple enter the house.
 Suddenly, a light goes on in the house, followed by a man's scream.
 This later proved to be an elderly man named Hurd Applegate, a friend of the Hardy boys.
 He tells them of the theft of his valuable jade collection.
-Further sleuthing reveals that the thefts are performed in well-known speedboats such as the Hardy's Sleuth.
+Further sleuthing reveals that the thefts are performed in well-known speedboats such as the Hardys' Sleuth.
+Frank and Joe chase after two of the thieves, but the men turn the tables on the boys and capture them.
+The Hardys are bound and gagged and thrown into a boat.
+Their captors mean to take them out onto the river and toss them overboard.
+But Joe manages to tear his gag off just in time and yell for help.
+This brings the police, and the Hardys are freed, while the thieves are arrested.

 Shortly after, Dalrymple disappears and the Hardys, fearing for their lives, go to the Purdy place to look for him.
 Then the Hardys are held up by a man named Arthur Jensen, looking similar to Dalrymple, living in his house secretly in hiding.
-Jensen was a thief who stole small, but valuable things from ships and such.
+Jensen was a thief who stole small but valuable things from ships and such.
 Frank and Joe are bound and gagged, along with an inventor named Amos Wandy, with a time bomb set to go off at 3 a.m.
 With less than two minutes remaining, a window panel breaks and Chet Morton emerges and unbinds Frank, who then defuse the bomb just seconds before it was supposed to go off.
 Joe and Wandy are unbound next.
 Then Jensen is later caught on the Purdy mansion grounds and the valuables are retrieved.
 Another discovery proves that the death threats to Raymond Dalyrmple are lowered down through the chimney in the jaws of one of Amos Wandy's inventions, which rolls to the middle of the hidden room, then drops the note and is raised up by a wire.

 At the end, Dalrymple throws a surprise party for the boys and gives Mr. Wandy permission to stay in the hidden room and invent whenever he wants.